scribeocr/scribeocr/README.md

 ```
 The `npx http-server` command will print the address on your local network that ScribeOCR is running on.
 You can use the site by visiting that address.

+# Documentation
+Documentation for users is available at [docs.scribeocr.com](https://docs.scribeocr.com/), and is managed in this [repo](https://github.com/scribeocr/scribeocr-docs).
+If you review the documentation and think something important is unclear or missing, feel free to open a Git Issue in that repo.

 # Proofreading Overview

 Efficient proofreading is a major focus of Scribe OCR.
 Using the proofreading interface, users can easily spot and correct errors, bringing their OCR data from 98% accuracy to 100% accuracy.